-The remainder of the change in the present value of Mr. McAvoy's accumulated pension benefit, \$1.6 million, was due primarily to his salary increase upon his promotion to chief executive officer in 2013.
-For retirement plan participants hired before January 1, 2001, including Mr. McAvoy, a "final average salary" formula is used to determine a participant's pension benefit.
+The change in the present value of Mr. McAvoy's accumulated pension benefit resulted primarily from his salary increase upon his promotion to chief executive officer in 2013.
+For management employees who participate in the retirement plan and who were hired before January 1, 2001, including Mr. McAvoy, a "final average salary" formula is used to determine a participant's pension benefit.
 The "final average salary" includes a participant's highest average salary for the 48 consecutive months within the 120 consecutive months prior to retirement.
-(See narrative to the Pension Benefits Table on page 49.)
-Mr. McAvoy's higher earnings as chief executive officer in 2014 replaced lower earnings during a portion of the 48 consecutive month "final average salary" period resulting in a higher "final average salary" pursuant to the pension formula.
+(See narrative to the Pension Benefits Table on page 51.)
+Mr. McAvoy's higher earnings as chief executive officer in 2015 replaced lower earnings during a portion of the 48 consecutive month "final average salary" period resulting in a higher "final average salary" pursuant to the pension formula.